 Involve patients in decision-making, recognizing they’re individuals with their own unique values and preferences.
 Treat patients with dignity, respect and sensitivity to his/her cultural values and autonomy.

 The level of physical comfort patients report features a significant impact on their experience.
 Three areas were reported as particularly important to patients: Pain management, assistance with activities and daily living needs and hospital surroundings and environment.

-Emotional support and alleviation of fear and anxiety
+Emotional support & alleviation of fear & anxiety

 Fear and anxiety related to illness are often as debilitating because of the physical effects.
 Caregivers should pay particular attention to: